iits-consulting/terraform-opentelekomcloud-project-factory/README.md

 2. [Set up a secure remote Terraform state](./tf_state_backend/README.md) .
 Copy the backend output of that module to your `settings.tf` file
+3. Use https://github.com/iits-consulting/otc-infrastructure-charts-template if you want to use ArgoCD (GitOps)